-If an in-school suspension (ISS) is assessed, students will report to the designated area from 8:00 a.m.-2:48 p.m.
+If an in-school suspension (ISS) is assessed, students will report to the designated area from 8:00 a.m.3:00 p.m.
 The student will not be permitted to leave the campus for lunch.
 Manual labor and/or academic work will be assigned during the day(s).
 A student serving an ISS will not be allowed to participate in extracurricular PCS activities on the same day.
-All schoolwork missed during a time of an in-school suspension may be made up for full credit.
+All schoolwork missed during a time of an in-school suspension are subject to receiving 0%.

 If an out-of-school suspension is assessed, the student will not report to campus for class or any PCS extracurricular activities for the day(s) assigned.
-All schoolwork missed during a time of an out-of-school suspension may be made up for full credit.
+All schoolwork missed during a time of an out-of-school suspension are subject to receiving 0%.